You’ve always wanted to write a novel. But something’s stopped you.

-If you’re an Outliner, you prefer to map out everything before you start writing.
+If you’re an Outliner, you prefer to map out everything before you start writing your novel.
 You want to know your characters and what happens to them from beginning to end.

 If you’re a Pantser, you write by the seat of your pants.
 You begin with the germ of an idea and you write by process of discovery.

 As Stephen King says, “Put interesting characters in difficult situations and write to find out what happens.”